 If the WSGI application entry point is a function or object imported from a different module, wrap it with a wrapper object:

-If a supported web framework is being used, you might still use the decorator or wrapper explicitly if, for example, you were adding additional WSGI middleware around the supported web framework.
+If a supported web framework is being used, you can still use the decorator or wrapper explicitly if, for example, you want to configure additional WSGI middleware around the supported web framework.
 This will ensure that execution of all WSGI middleware is also covered by the monitoring done by the agent.